Aysau/Portfolio/README.md

 # **Solo projects:**
 # **Procedural level generation and enemy behavior**

++ Solo project
++ Level generation and AI for enemy behaviours
++ C# in Unity

 ### **Summary:**
 Practice in programming by making a prodcedureky generated 2D level with many rooms and entrances between them.
 Along with a boss enemy that adapts to the player behavior by using new attacks and movement abilities.